Chair Yoga Poses

 Seated Mountain Pose (Tadasana)

+One calm, grounding yoga pose that can be performed while seated in a chair is the Chair Seated Mountain Pose (Tadasana).
 It’s wonderful for persons with limited movement or those wanting a basic centering exercise because it improves breathing, posture, and body awareness.

 • To make it easier for your spine to stretch, sit close to the chair’s edge.

-• Lengthen your spine by visualizing the top of your head being gently raised toward the ceiling.
+• Lengthen your spine by visualizing the top of your head being gently raised toward the ceiling

 • For a more open, receiving position, turn them upward.